simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 Here comes the code of the worker actors.
 This function expects no parameter from its vector of strings.
-Its code is very simple: it expects messages on the mailbox that is named after its own host.
-As long as it gets valid computation requests (whose compute_amount is positive), it compute this task and waits for the next one.
+Its code is very simple: it expects messages on the mailbox that is named after its host.
+As long as it gets valid computation requests (whose compute_amount is positive), it computes this task and waits for the next one.

 The worker retrieves its own host with